Membership means more!

 Negros Bleeding-Heart Doves

-Working with our partners at the Talarak Foundation and Bristol Zoo, we are providing funds and expertise to facilitate the first ever release of captive-bred Negros Bleeding-heart Doves into the wild.
+Working with our partners at the Talarak Foundation and Bristol Zoo, Toledo Zoo is providing funding and expertise to support the first-ever release of captive-bred Negros bleeding-heart doves into the wild.
 Our goal is to establish a new population of this critically endangered species in the Bayawan Nature Reserve.

 Hippos